Wednesday, November 4, 2015

 The subcontracts which require flow down clauses are not as burdensome or scary as you may think.
 The mandatory flow down clauses are not that numerous and many of them do not apply to subcontracts performed entirely overseas or below a certain value.
 Make sure your Contracts department has a good matrix of clauses which should or should not be flown down to different levels of subcontractors.

-Your Fruit Vendor under a Fixed Price subcontract for $150,001 worth of bananas will however require consent AND a Trafficking in Persons clause flow down......
+Having said all that.
+If your contract requires you to provide life support, including food in the performance of the contract, then your Fruit Vendor under a Fixed Price subcontract for $150,001 worth of bananas will require consent AND a Trafficking in Persons clause flow down......